 The minutes of the Committee will be managed as follows:

-For the purpose of supporting the independence of its function, the external auditor has a direct line of reporting access to the Committee, and under the terms of the Company’s Code of Ethics Policy, Company employees have access to the Committee Chair if required.
+For the purpose of supporting the independence of each function, both the external auditor and Internal Audit have a direct line of reporting to the Committee, and under the terms of the Company’s Code of Ethics Policy, Company employees have access to the Committee Chair if required.

 The Charter shall be reviewed annually by the Board on advice from the Committee to keep it up to date and consistent with the Committee’s authority, objectives and responsibilities.